 Codio support both single and multiple response versions of MCQs.

-- The Multiple Response slider indicates whether the user can select more than one answer, in which case check boxes are used instead of radio buttons.
+- The Multiple Response slider indicates whether the user can select more than one answer, in which case check boxes are used instead of radio buttons to specify correct answers.

-- Correct Points is the score given to the student if the student makes the correct selection(s).
+- Correct Points is the score given to the student if the student makes the correct selection.
 You can choose any positive numeric value.

 Codio allows users to make their selections and move on to other content pages or assessments without actually submitting their answer.
-However, once the amswer has been submitted, it cannot be resubmitted.
-We believe that this gives teachers a far clearer understanding of which students are understanding the materials properly.
-There is little point to tests if the student simple changes the answers until the correct one appears.
+However, once the answer has been submitted, it cannot be resubmitted.
+This gives teachers a far clearer understanding of which students are understanding the materials properly.
+There is little point to tests if the student simply changes the answers until the correct one appears.